Dressed to Kill (album)

 Dressed to Kill is the third studio album by American hard rock band Kiss, released on March 19, 1975.
 It was produced by Casablanca Records president Neil Bogart and the band itself as the label's financial situation at the time did not permit the hiring of a professional producer.

-Clocking in at 30 minutes and 7 seconds, Dressed to Kill has the shortest runtime of any Kiss studio album.
+At 30 minutes and 7 seconds, Dressed to Kill is the shortest Kiss studio album.

 Album information

 Possibly due to the short length of the album, original vinyl versions had long pauses between each track to make the sides longer than they would be based on the material they had.
 Each side ran just 15 minutes, and some of the song times were listed incorrectly on the vinyl versions.
 For example, "Two Timer" was listed at 2:59 and "Ladies in Waiting" was listed at 2:47.

 The album cover was photographed on October 26, 1974 by Bob Gruen.
 While the cover depicts Kiss in business suits, the only member of the band who owned one was Peter Criss.
 The suits worn on the cover by the rest of the band were owned by manager Bill Aucoin.
 The original vinyl release of the album also had the Kiss logo embossed around the picture.
 The photograph of the band on the album cover was taken on the southwest corner of West 23rd Street and 8th Avenue in Manhattan looking north in New York City.
 A remastered edition of Dressed to Kill was released in 1997.